Westerweel Group: Infiltrations and Arrests

 At the end of 1943, at the beginning of 1944, the Germans managed to infiltrate the Westerweel group and the Armée Juive separately.
 In the Netherlands, Wil Westerweel, among others, fell into the hands of the SD.
 Joop and Bouke Koning were arrested in March 1944 when they brought two pioneers across the Belgian border.
 In France, the SD picked up members of the top of the Armée Juive and 'journeyleader' Kurt Reilinger and eight of his pioneer assistants.

-The Germans executed Joop Westerweel in August 1944 in Camp Vught.
+The Germans executed Joop Westerweel in August 1944 in the Vught Concentration Camp.
+Despite being tortured in the camp Joop became a spiritual leaders for the prisoners, with his untamable conviction in a better future.
 Wil and Bouke and several other members of the group, Jews and non-Jews, ended up in German concentration camps.
 Wil Westerweel was transported to Ravensbrück.
-This same fate affected the pioneers arrested in France.
+The same fate affected the pioneers arrested in France.
 Some of them didn't survive the camps.
-The Westerweel group largely ceased operations in Autumn 1944.
+However, Wil Westerweel was later allowed to go to Sweden as part of a prisoner exchange.The Westerweel group largely ceased operations in Autumn 1944.
 France, Belgium and the southern part of the Netherlands were liberated by then.
 Till the liberation of the rest of the Netherlands in May 1945 local resistance groups took care of the pioneers still in hiding.
 The Westerweel group managed to bring between 250 and 275 Palestine pioneers to safety.
 Another 30 Jews were helped to hiding places.

+In 1964 Joop Westerveel and his wife Wil were recognized by Yad Vashem as Righteous Among the Nations.